carpentries-incubator/R-help-reprexes/learners/setup.md

 Sometimes, package updates introduce changes that break your old code, which can be very frustrating.
 To avoid this problem, you can use a package called `renv`.
 It locks the package versions you have used for a given project and makes it straightforward to reinstall those exact package version in a new environment, for example after updating your R version or on another computer.
 However, the details are outside of the scope of this lesson.

+### Creating and opening an RStudio project

+We will be using the "project" feature of RStudio to keep our code and data contained for this lesson.
+To create a new project in RStudio, choose File > New Project from the top menu.
+Then you can choose to create the project in a new or existing folder.
+Name your project something distinctive that you will recognize (for example, "2025-08-15_reprexes_workshop").
+Then, create a "data/" folder inside your project folder.

+Switch over to the project from inside of RStudio by clicking on the blue cube icon at the upper righthand corner of the RStudio window and choosing "Open Project".
+Alternatively, you can navigate to your project folder in Finder (on Mac) or File Explorer (on Windows) and double-click the file with the ".Rproj" extension to open up a fresh session of RStudio for your project.

+For more information and guidance on RStudio projects, see the [Posit support page](https://support.posit.co/hc/en-us/articles/200526207-Using-RStudio-Projects).

 ### Download the data

 For this lesson, we will be using a dataset called `surveys_complete_77_89.csv`, which contains rodent survey data from the [Portal Project]("LINK")